Bertoid1311/B7094/README.md

            TRA     SYSDMP                                                   SYSDMP12
            END                                                              SYSDMP13

-Note that the "Include File=" command in the script is surrounded by text constituting the IBSYS control cards that precede and follow the actual user-program source code.
+Note that the "Include File=" command in the script is surrounded by text constituting the IBSYS and FORTRAN control cards that precede and follow the actual user-program source code.
 Without the single quotes required by the EC7 script interpreter, the first cards in the "job deck" would look like:

 ####
     $JOB           SYSDMP